DataDog/integrations-extras/zscaler/README.md

 ### Service Checks

-zscaler does not include any service checks.
+Zscaler does not include any service checks.

 ### Events

-zscaler does not include any events.
+Zscaler does not include any events.

 ## Troubleshooting